Find out how we are introducing a new timetabling system, processes and policies to boost staff and student experience.

 The University has recognised that our current timetabling service does not deliver a suitable or satisfactory experience for staff or students.

 The work of the project will touch on almost all aspects of student and staff experience and is bound up with the future market position and operational effectiveness of the University.
-Alongside a number of other capital projects (Curriculum Reimagined, Student Information System), and internal process improvements (student number forecasting, quality checks on key data sets), as well as better collaborative working on business-as-usual issues, the new system will ensure the timetabling service is fully equipped to support current and future strategic objectives.
+Working alongside internal process improvements (student number forecasting, quality checks on key data sets), as well as better collaborative working on business-as-usual issues, the new system will ensure the timetabling service is fully equipped to support current and future strategic objectives.

 Benefits